Litteraturbanken/littb-frontend/README.md

 2. Install yarn: `npm install -g yarn`
 2. Cd into project folder.
 Run `yarn` to install dependencies.
 6. Start dev server with `yarn dev`.
 7. Compile with `yarn build`.
-You find the compiled project in the `dist` directory ready to deploy
+You find the compiled project in the `dist` directory ready to deploy.
+8. Run tests with `yarn test`.
+This requires Docker to be installed.